 Question about Practicing Like a Martyr

 How is this tonglen practice different from some Christian monks beating themselves with a whip or whatever, with the thought that “I’m taking on the sufferings of others.”

-We’re practicing for the suffering to get less, but you think of an example like the old Serkong Rinpoche did, he died with tonglen.
-He took on this obstacle from His Holiness the Dalai Lama, and he always taught it with the example that you should be willing to die in doing the practice.
-He always said that, whenever he taught it, which I always found a bit strange, and he always quoted Kunu Lama Rinpoche for that.
-Then we asked him when he taught that, “Wouldn’t that be terrible, if a great master were to die like that, and leave all the disciples and everybody else behind?”
-And Serkong Rinpoche said “No,” that "first of all, by doing that type of practice one builds up an unbelievable positive force that can take you to a much higher level of realization."
+We can think of an example like the old Serkong Rinpoche who died doing tonglen, as he took on a life-threatening obstacle from His Holiness the Dalai Lama.
+I don’t think he did this as a martyr.
+He always taught tonglen, quoting Kunu Lama Rinpoche that we should be willing to die in doing the practice.
+At one time, we questioned him about that: “Wouldn’t it be terrible if a great master were to die like that, and leave all the disciples and everybody else behind?”
+Serkong Rinpoche said “No.” He explained that by doing that type of practice, aside from helping others, we build up an unbelievable positive force that can take us to a much higher level of realization.

 He explained further, “If an astronaut were to be killed in an accident in space, that astronaut would become a hero and the government would support his or her family.
 Likewise, if a great master were to die doing tonglen, that master’s attainment would take care of the disciples.
 It would inspire them and teach them even more.”
 And, of course, such a master would come back through rebirth and continue to help the disciples.

 However, this certainly doesn’t mean that we purposely go out and beat ourselves or something like that.
 Remember, Rinpoche wasn’t taking on the negative karma of a fly to be eaten by a spider.
 He was taking on a major obstacle to His Holiness’s life.
 Serkong Rinpoche had a connection with His Holiness that very few people do.
 He had that level of closeness and attainment that enabled the practice to actually work.